top of page

 Q: Are you a member of any accredited bodies?

 A: Yes I am a Registered member of the British Association for Counselling & Psychotherapy (BACP) and adhere to their Code of Ethics.
+I am also a member of BICA (British Infertility Counselling Association).

 Get in touch